-Moon landing computer technology and beyond – differences and similarities of three developments:
+Moon landing computer technology and beyond – differences and similarities of two 1960’s developments and of our own 1980’s P82:

 (1): 1969 moon landing — project began in 1963, TTL IC logic and core memory.
 Human interface was the “DSKY” – display and keyboard.
 This was the Apollo guidance Control computer or AGC.
 There were no printed circuit boards.
 The logic sections were built of double 3-input NOR gates assembled in modules of 120 IC’s (= 240 gates) welded to 4 rows of connection pins